 Why would my appliance run fine last winter but not start this fall?

-It is possible that the stove was not properly prepared for the non-burn season; see Troubleshooting Guide starting on page 23.
+It is possible that the stove was not properly prepared for the Non-burn season; see Troubleshooting Guide on page 23 and page 24.

 Is there a place to lubricate the blowers to quiet them down?